DART: A Server-side Plug-in for Resource-efficient Robust Federated Learning: Proposed Method

-The DART loss is defined as a weighted sum of two components, $\dloss$ and $\closs$, each representing a learned objective:
+\paragraph{DART Loss Function.} The DART loss is defined as a weighted sum of two components, $\dloss$ and $\closs$, each representing a learned objective:

-where $\alpha$ is a hyperparameter controlling the ratio of both losses.
-When performing DART, the following optimization formulation is used to update the server model:
+where $\alpha$ is a weighting hyperparameter widely adopted in the robust training literature.
 The consistency loss $\closs$ promotes output similarity for semantically identical images under different perturbations.
-The distillation loss $\dloss$ ensures that the robust model $f(\DARTw)$ retains the clean accuracy $\clnA$ of the aggregated model $f(\w_0)$.
-Together, these losses guide the model to better predict corrupted inputs $\sim \corrD$ while preserving performance on clean data $\sim \inD$, resulting in an accurate and robust model.
+The distillation loss $\dloss$ ensures that the robust model $f_{\DARTw}$ retains the clean accuracy of the aggregated model $f_{\w_0}$, especially important since DART operates on a distributionally distinct dataset.
+Together, these losses guide the model to better predict corrupted inputs $\sim \corrD$ while preserving performance on clean data $\sim \inD$, resulting in an accurate and robust model with a favorable utility-robustness-efficiency tradeoff.

 For DART training and validation, the public dataset $D_0$ is partitioned into disjoint subsets: $\DARTD$ for training and $\valD$ for validation.
 We apply early stopping based on the validation loss $\DARTloss$ computed on $\valD$.
 Next, we detail each loss component computed using the proxy dataset $D_0$.